ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w5d1 - - - (REVIEW) day planning.md

   - Using the fetch api, send a GET request to the url "https://jsonplaceholder.typicode.com/users" and display in the console the number of users.
   - Solution: https://stackblitz.com/edit/js-9hfrjq?file=index.js

+- Bonus 2:
+  - Tomorrow, we'll learn a new hook called useEffect().
+  - Follow this 14min. video to start getting familiar with some of the topics we'll see tomorrow: https://www.youtube.com/watch?v=0ZJgIjIuY7U
+  - Advice: create a new react app on stackblitz and code as you follow the video.

-- Bonus 2: check bonus labs in the students portal (week 4)
+- (skip) Bonus 3: check bonus labs in the students portal (week 4)